ukf/ukf-mdnorm/README.md

 The command line consists of a single argument which is the name of the file to be processed.
 The file is read, processed into an in-memory form and then written back to its original location.

+The following options are also available:

+* `--help` prints usage information and then exits

 ## Copyright and License

 The entire package is Copyright (C) 2013, University of Edinburgh.